-- a.
-Greet and Interview Client Interns should be ready to greet their client promptly at the appointment time, not before.
-Do not be late.
-The interview is done in the interview bay.
-Once the interview is complete, the intern should give the client a brief description of how the session will proceed and lead the client to the work bay.
-Explain to the client about filling out their evaluation form after the session in the interview bay. - b.
-Session Plan While the client prepares for their session, the intern should write their session plan.
-This is the time to check with an MTI with any questions resulting from the interview (contraindications or other challenges). - c.
+- c.
 The Massage Session The massage begins when the client is ready to receive and will usually last 55-65 minutes.
-Regardless of what time the actual massage begins, the therapist should be "hands off" no later than 70 minutes after appointment time. before the next appointment time.
-Example: For a 1:30 appointment, the massage ends no earlier than 2:35 and no later than 2:40. - During the session, the intern is required to leave the session plan of the clipboard where the MTI can review it during the session. - On completion of the session, the therapist reminds the client to return to the interview bay for the exit interview and to complete the massage evaluation form. - d.
+Regardless of what time the actual massage begins, the therapist should be "hands off" no later than 70 minutes after appointment time.
+20 minutes before the next appointment time.
+Example: For a 1:30 appointment, the massage ends no earlier than 2:35 and no later than 2:40. - During the session, the intern is required to leave the session plan of the clipboard where the MTI can review it during the session. - Upon completion of the session, the therapist reminds the client to return to the interview bay for the exit interview and to complete the massage evaluation form. - d.
 Client Education and Goodbye This is the time interns should offer education and confirm the evaluation form is completed. - e.
 Paperwork When complete, all paperwork goes inside the client folder and is turned in to the clinic office before the next session.
 Each packet of paperwork includes Intake Form, Treatment Record, and Client Evaluation, during COVID, waivers and COVID questionnaire must be signed and turned in as well. - 3.
 Intern Completion for the Day The intern will complete the appropriate spaces on their page in the Student Logbook.
 It is important to keep an accurate record of client names and appointments.
 This is located in the internship hallway on the counter past the sink.
 Check your file folder for any corrections.
 Once corrections are made, turn them in where you turn your folders in. - 4.
 Completion When all 50 clinical internship hours are complete, interns must submit the following items to the MTI-on-duty. - a.
 Student Log Page complete with client names - b.
 Client Evaluations pulled from student's internship file folder in the clinic office - c.
 Student Evaluation of Internship located behind the intern's Student Log Page.